wjthomas9/duplicate-lines/README.md

 #duplicate-lines

-<p><strong>A modified version of the duplicate_line command for Sublime Text 2 that allows you to duplicate multiple lines of text without worrying about the position of the cursor.</strong><p>
+<p><strong>A modified version of the duplicate_line command for Sublime Text 2 that allows you to duplicate multiple lines of text without worrying about the position of the cursor.
+If you use your keyboard to highlight the text you want to duplicate, this modified command is for you.
+(Although, I think it's better even if you use a mouse to select text too.)</strong><p>

 <p>I wasn't happy with the way the duplicate_line command was working in Sublime Text 2, so I made a modified version.
 This modified command will still duplicate a single line the same way.
 The behavior is slightly different, however, when duplicating <strong>multiple</strong> lines.</p>